Email Marketing Services: Updated 2019

 An auto-responder is an application used to collect the contact details of visitors to your website who may not purchase from you on their first visit.

-You will also use your auto-responder to keep details of customers who HAVE purchased from you.
-So you need at least two lists.
+You will also use your autoresponder to keep details of customers who HAVE purchased from you.
+So you ideally need two lists so you can send them different messages.

 For Prospective Customers